 Line 31 - Enter the amount from Illinois Schedule 80/20, Step 4, Line 23.
-Attach Illinois Schedule 80/20 to your Form IL-1120-ST. You should use Illinois Schedule 80/20 if you added back interest paid to an affiliated company on Step 4, Line 18.
+Attach Illinois Schedule 80/20 to your Form IL-1120-ST. You should use Illinois Schedule 80/20 if

+- you added back interest paid to an affiliated company on Step 4, Line 18.
 You may subtract any interest received from that company during this tax year, up to the amount of your addition for interest expense paid to that company.
 Also, if you added back intangible expenses from a transaction with an affiliated company on Line 18, you may subtract any income you received during the tax year from similar transactions with the affiliated company, up to the amount of your addition for intangible expense for that company.
-To compute the amount of this subtraction, complete Illinois Schedule 80/20.
+To compute the amount of this subtraction, complete Illinois Schedule 80/20. - you are an affiliated company, and you received interest or intangible income from someone who had to add back the interest and intangible expense on their Illinois Schedule 80/20.
+You may subtract your interest or intangible income from that person.